Was this another lonely Valentine’s Day for you this year?

 Being single can be a life-affirming rewarding enjoyable experience, your time is dedicated to you!
 You don’t have to compromise, you can do whatever you want, whenever you want without feeling bad.
 You can find a self-resilience in being single and doing the boring stuff on your own.

 But, just like being in a relationship being single can have its bad points.
 It can be lonely, you have to do everything yourself.
+You miss out on special days like Valentine’s Day.
 You might miss someone being there to help you, bounce ideas off of and make you a cup of tea when you have a bad day.

 Ultimately, the choice should be yours.
 If you take away society’s point of view, do you still want to be in a relationship?